 Set to 1 if the VHT AP supports TXOP Power Save in the BSS.

-When transmitted by a VHT non-AP STA in VHT capabilities element included in Association/Reassociation Requests or Probe Request frames:
+When transmitted by a VHT non-AP STA in VHT capabilities element included in Association/Reassociation Request or Probe Request frames:

 Set to 0 if the VHT STA is not in TXOP Power Save Mode.